parallelvirtualcluster/pvc/docs/architecture/daemon.md

 0. The node checks if Libvirt is accessible.

-0. The node starts up the NFT firewall if applicable and configures the base ruleset.
+0. The node starts up the NFT firewall if applicable and configures the base rule-set.

 0. The node ensures that `dnsmasq` is stopped (legacy check, might be safe to remove eventually).